Full name Rory Joseph Burns

 His orthodoxy has limited his chances in one-day and T20 cricket, although Burns has developed the ability to paddle the ball over fine leg and is working on adding more power to the game.
 He is also a very assured wicketkeeper, though Surrey have deemed that it is not viable for him to open and keep wicket simultaneously in the long-term.

 Burns was involved in a frightening collision in the field with his Surrey team-mate Moises Henriques as they both converged on a skier in a NatWest T20 Blast tie at Arundel in 2015.
 Both players were taken to hospital, Henriques breaking his jaw in three places and Burns requiring stitches after cuts near his left eye.
 His 158 against Essex at the Colchester Festival showed he had suffered no long-term effects from an incident that he said he could remember nothing about.

 Burns made 158 and 71 against Essex.
-Thereafter, across all formats, he made runs all the way - 76, 95, 24, 42, 92, 23, 50, 56, 30 - until a duck on the final day with the Championship already in the bag: proof, if it was needed, that his horrific injury had brought no lasting effects.
+Thereafter, across all formats, he made runs all the way - 76, 95, 24, 42, 92, 23, 50, 56, 30 - until a duck on the final day with the Division Two title already in the bag: proof, if it was needed, that his horrific injury had brought no lasting effects.